Lyn by Alexandre Dainche © Fantasy Flight Games

 Appearance and Character

 Lyn is a thin man.
 He is handsome, but vain, reckless and hot-tempered.
 He has shoulder-length brown hair.
-Lyn is often short of money and is notoriously interested in males instead of females.
+Lyn is often short of money.
+It is said that Lyn is uninterested in women.
+According to Petyr Baelish, Lyn likes "boys".

-Ser Lyn won his knighthood fighting for House Targaryen with Marq Grafton against Lord Jon Arryn at the gates of Gulltown during the opening sequences of Robert's Rebellion.
+Ser Lyn won his knighthood during Robert's Rebellion.
+At the start of the war, he fought for House Targaryen with Lord Marq Grafton against Lord Jon Arryn at the gates of Gulltown.
 He was pardoned and joined Lord Jon against the Targaryens.

-At the Battle of the Trident, Lyn's father Lord Corbray was badly wounded.
-In the confusion Lyn took up the family's Valyrian steel sword, Lady Forlorn, and distinguished himself by leading an assault on the Dornish lines.
-He personally finished off a wounded Lewyn Martell.
+At the Battle of the Trident, Lyn's father was badly wounded.
+In the confusion Lyn took up the family's Valyrian steel longsword, Lady Forlorn, and distinguished himself by leading an assault on the Dornish lines.
+He personally finished off a wounded Prince Lewyn Martell of the Kingsguard.

 Honoring Lyn's achievements on the battlefield, his father bequeathed him Lady Forlorn upon his death.
 His elder brother Lyonel Corbray inherited the rest of the family estate and titles, but still resented the loss of the family blade.